ixofoundation/ixo-blockchain/x/claims/spec/03_messages.md

 ## MsgEvaluateClaim

 A `MsgEvaluateClaim` updates the `Evaluation` for a claim.
 On evaluation payments will be made for both the evaluation of the claim (towards the agent or oracle) as well as if the claim was `APPROVED` then the claim submitter will also get a payment, which will the preset amount defined on th [Collection](02_state.md#collection) `Payments` field or the evaluator can also define a custom `Amount` that can be paid out on approval.
+Note: no payments will be made if agent evaluates claim with status `invalidated`

 ```go
 type MsgEvaluateClaim struct {